 PDFCreator Server works as service and allows central management of settings and users.
 This results in less work for administrators.

-In case you are reseller and want to redistribute PDFCreator please contact our Customer Service team for a quotation.
+In case you are reseller and want to redistribute PDFCreator please contact our Sales Team for a quotation.

 An admin sets up and configures PDFCreator Server.
-He can create one or more printers and share them in the network.
-A printer is directly assigned to a queue with a certain configuration.
+They can create one or more printers and share them in the network.
+One or more printers are directly assigned to a queue with a certain configuration.

 That makes using PDFCreator Server very easy for your users: they can just print to a shared printer.
 No installation, no configuration, no user interaction required.
 The server will convert the printed file using the settings defined for the printer and store it in the defined location.

 If the user has access to that location, he can retrieve his files from there.